-No. Particulars For the year ended March 31, 2024 For the year ended March 31, 2023 1 Amount required to be spent by the Company during the year (under Section 135 of the Companies Act, 2013) 108.25 71.02 2 Amount of expenditure incurred (i) Construction/acquisition of any asset - (ii) On purposes other than (i) above 111.82 73.89 3 Amount not spend during the year (i) Construction/acquisition of any asset (ii) On purposes other than (i) above - 4 Amount of shortfall for the year 5 Amount of cumulative shortfall at the end of the year 4 6 Reason for shortfall Not applicable Not applicable 7 Amount yet to be spent/paid - 8 Details of Related party transactions Cello Foundation (formerly known as Badamia Charitable Trust) 107.60 71.50 9 Liability incurred by entering into contractual obligations ( 10 Nature of CSR activities: recognized sports, com to promote nationally munity development and e activities
+No. Particulars For the year ended March 31, 2025 For the year ended March 31, 2024 1 Amount required to be spent by the Company during the year (under Section 135 of the Companies Act, 2013) 167.39 108.2 2 Amount of expenditure incurred (i) Construction/acquisition of any asset (ii) On purposes other than (i) above 327.40 111.83 3 Amount not spend during the year (i) Construction/acquisition of any asset (ii) On purposes other than (i) above - 4 Amount of shortfall for the year 5 Amount of cumulative shortfall at the end of the year 28 6 Reason for shortfall Not applicable Not applicable 7 Amount yet to be spent/paid - 8 Details of Related party transactions Cello Foundation (formerly known as Badamia Charitable Trust) 327.40 107.60 9 Liability incurred by entering into contractual obligations 10 Nature of CSR activities: Education, Training to recognized sports, con and charital nmunity development a.
+As per Section 135 of the Companies Act, 2013, the company was required to spend ₹ 167.40 lakks towards CSR activities during FY 2024-25.
+The company has spent ₹ 327.40 lakks during the year.
+Accordingly, ₹ 160.01 lakks is available for set-off against future CSR obligations for the next three financial years.